 I was leaving Target, the kids fast asleep in their car seats when I got a cell phone alert about the explosions.
 I quickly tuned into the local news radio station, figuring it would have the most up-to-date information.

 As the day’s events unfolded, traditional media and social media had a hard time keeping up with the news.
 Confirmed reports.
 Unconfirmed reports.
 It was very hard to decipher what was true.
-I looked back at Nugget and Thor soundlessly napping and was glad that I wouldn’t have to explain this horror to them.
-Nugget’s preschool teacher won’t be bringing the subject up.
-Unfortunately, it’s very likely that this will not be the last act of violence that our country and children will see.
-So one day, my little ones will ask me to explain what’s happening….and I don’t know exactly how to explain it.
+I looked back at my two young children, soundlessly napping, and was glad that I wouldn’t have to explain this horror to them.
+Their preschool teacher certainly wouldn’t be bringing the subject up.

+During this day, I spoke with other parents.
 Opinions on how to handle speaking with kids varied by the age of their child.

-While parents of older children felt they needed to be more direct.
+Parents of older children felt they needed to be more direct.

 These kinds of tragic events stick with children for a long time.
 Especially, children with big imaginations.
 One of the most vivid memories of my childhood was watching the Challenger explode.
 They had wheeled TVs into the classrooms so we could watch the launch.
 Then, “IT” happened.
-I don’t remember exactly how it was explained to us, but I do remember being told not to be scared, to wait for facts and to pray for the families of the people who died.
+I don’t remember exactly how it was explained to us, but I do remember being told not to be scared, to wait for the facts, and to pray for the families of the people who died.

 While there are some really bad people in this world, I think if we focus on reassuring our kids that there are also many really good people then they will be all right.